debuggingfuture/debuggingfuture.com/blog/source/_posts/intro.md

 Currently I focus on my Dev Studio [Fractal Box](https://fractal.box/), where we strive to create infrastructure & services to put [AI on chain](https://www.placeholder.vc/blog/2023/10/23/artificial-intelligence-belongs-onchain).
 We work on projects related to decentralized computing, AI agents coordination protocols and more.

+I like to keep up my learning by experimenting with different ideas on my own or at hackathons, check it out[here](/categories/work/).
+I also organize developer communities & build on public goods / civic hacking projects since 2011.

 It\'s our mission to make Technologies and Education empowering individuals so the world stays free, open, permissive, innovative and equal.

 Worked in bank/startups, I\'m inspired by [Indie Hacker](https://www.indiehackers.com/), Company of One & [Companies being more transparent](https://www.slideshare.net/Bufferapp/buffer-culture-04), business models powered by fair games.